Kubernetes Local Scanner

 • When installing a local scanner for managed clusters, special care should be given to assigning the cluster ID.

-• Note: we recommend using the provider resource ID, otherwise a new account will be created that is detached from the account that was automatically created, losing all the benefits of tags and badges synchronization.
+• We recommend using the provider resource ID, otherwise a new account will be created that is detached from the account that was automatically created, losing all the benefits of tags and badges synchronization.

 If you do not have an existing kubectl setup refer to the following in order to connect to your Kubernetes cluster: